-- 4. Configure the Resume Execution command to resume "not allowed."
-For help, see "Resume Execution" in Chapter 6 of the terminal system manual.
-Each time you press to turn on the terminal, the terminal boots and restarts your application. - 5.
-If your terminal appears to boot but the application will not run or is locked up, press and hold the tab key immediately after you scan the Reset Firmware label or after you press to turn on the terminal in Step 3.
+- 4 Configure the Resume Execution command to resume "not allowed."
+For help, see "Resume Execution" in Chapter 6 of the 2400 Family system manual.
+Each time you press 1/0 to turn on the terminal, the terminal boots and restarts your application. - 5 If your terminal appears to boot but the application will not run or is locked up, press and hold the tab key immediately after you scan the Reset Firmware label or after you press 1/0 to turn on the terminal in Step 3.
 Continue to hold the tab key for at least 30 seconds after the Trakker Antares welcome screen has cleared.